To the editor — Instead of wasting time writing childish or vicious tweets, the "Tweeter" should study the Constitution he swore to uphold!

 - Writers are limited to one published letter per calendar month.

-This editorial was originally published in the Vancouver Columbian:
+This editorial originally appeared in the Los Angeles Times:

 The following editorial is from the Wall Street Journal:

 The following editorial is from the Los Angeles Times:

 The following editorial is from the Medford (Ore.)
 Mail Tribune: